Affiliate disclosure: This post may contain affiliate links. Please see our disclosure policy.

 Patience.
 Continue to save.
 Stay the course.

-We continued to watch the market, checking real estate sites daily.
-Over the next few years, our savings grew, along with our budget and we began to see plausible homesteads.
+We kept watching the market, checking real estate sites daily.
+Over the next few years, our savings grew, and so did our budget.
+Suddenly, we started seeing real possibilities.

-A former organic farm with a beautiful timber frame home and greenhouse on 20 acres.
-I called the agent immediately, only to learn they’d just accepted an offer.
+A former organic farm with a stunning timber-frame house and a greenhouse on 20 acres.
+I called the agent immediately, only to be told they’d just accepted an offer.

 Patience.
 Stay the course.